YasminFathy/Machine-Learning-tutorials/README.md

 # Machine Learning Tutorials
-This repository is still under construction, more explanation of machine learning concepts and applications will be added.
+This repository is still under construction, more explanation of machine learning concepts and applications will be added later.

 # What is the difference between Machine Learning and Artificial Intelligence ?
 Artificial Intelligence is a concept in which machines are able to learn, carry out tasks and recommend actions that we consider "smart".
 On the other hand, machine learning is AI-based applications that enable machines accessing a given data and  learn from the data to extract/infer knowledge/information.